From Bush to Clinton, a grace note for the ages

 “Dear Bill,” George H.W.
 Bush scribbled Jan.
 20, 1993, to the Democrat about to succeed him as president.
 “When I walked into this office just now I felt the same sense of wonder and respect that I felt four years ago.
 I know you will feel that, too.”

 Hillary Clinton says the letter made her cry, when she first read it back then and again when she heard Bush was gone.
-“That’s the America we love,” she said on Instagram.
+“That’s the America we love,” she said on Instagram .
 “That is what we cherish and expect.”

 Most Read Nation & World Stories